Why your company needs end user security training

 These points show why end user security training is no trivial matter and should be a part of every company's managed security portfolio.
 Security is a team effort, not solely the responsibility of the IT department.

 Why is educating end users important if my company already has security defense programs?

-Bad actors look for the easiest way in.
-And they usually find it through a company's employees.
+Threat actors look for the easiest way in.
+And they often find it through a company's employees.

 Companies often say that people are their most important asset.
-But untrained employees can be a company's biggest security liability.
+But untrained employees are a company's biggest security liability.